SchildCode/VBA-Cleaner/README.md

 5. The tool exports, rebuilds into a **new** workbook, **saves and closes** it without p-code.
 6. If necessary re-set any **project password**, **project name**, and **references** you need.

 ---

-## What exactly happens under the hood
+## What exactly happens under the hood?

 ### 1) VBA_Cleaner